xtyangpsp/SeisGo/README.md

 Make sure you have a working Anaconda installed.
 This step is required to have all dependencies installed for the package.
 You can also manually install the listed packages **without** creating the `seisgo` environment OR if you already have these packages installed. **The order of the following commands MATTERS.**

 ```
-$ conda create -n seisgo -c conda-forge jupyter numpy scipy pandas numba pycwt python<3.12 cartopy obspy mpi4py stockwell
+$ conda create -n seisgo -c conda-forge jupyter numpy scipy pandas numba pycwt python cartopy obspy mpi4py stockwell
 $ conda activate seisgo
 ```

 The `jupyter` package is currently not required, **unless** you plan to run the accompanied Jupyter notebooks in **<notebooks>** directory. `mpi4py` is **required** to run parallel scripts stored in **scripts** directory.
-The modules have been fully tested on python 3.7.x but versions >= 3.6 also seem to work from a few tests.
+The modules have been fully tested on python 3.12.x.

 You can create jupyter kernel:

 ```
 $ conda activate seisgo